-- The Commission also made a preliminary assessment of the compliance of the opt-in (14)proposed by the Netherlands with Articles 87 and 88 of the Treaty.
+- (12) The monitoring and reporting system to be applied by Austria from 1 January 2010 complies with the criteria set out in Commission Decision 2007/589/EC7 as amended by Commission Decision 2009/73/EC8. - The Commission also made a preliminary assessment of the compliance of the opt-in (13)proposed by Austria with Articles 87 and 88 of the Treaty.
 The Commission considers that the allocation of allowances free of charge to certain activities confers a selective economic advantage to undertakings which has the potential to distort competition and affect intra Community trade.
 The allocation of allowances for free appears to be imputable to the Member State and to entail the use of State resources as allowances are given for free.
 The aspects of imputability and State resources are further strengthened in the second trading period as the participation as of 2008 in international emissions trading and in the other flexible mechanisms, the Joint Implementation and the Clean Development Mechanism, enables the Member States to take further discretionary decisions influencing their budgets and the number of EU allowances granted to industry.
 In particular, as all allocations must as from the start of the second trading period be covered by Assigned Amount Units, which are tradable between contracting parties, any allocation directly reduces the quantity of Assigned Amount Units that the Member State can sell to other contracting parties or increases the need to buy such Assigned Amount Units.
 The Commission therefore at this stage considers that the proposed opt-in could potentially imply State aid pursuant to Article 87(1) of the Treaty.
-At this preliminary stage, the Commission has no indication that any State aid potentially involved may be found incompatible with the common market should it be assessed in accordance with Article 87 and 88 of the Treaty. - (15) The measures provided for in this Decision are in accordance with the opinion of the Climate Change Committee established by Article 9 of Decision 280/2004/EC of the European Parliament and of the Council of 11 February 2004 concerning a mechanism for monitoring Community greenhouse gas emissions and for implementing the Kyoto Protocol.
+At this preliminary stage, the Commission has no indication that any State aid potentially involved may be found incompatible with the common market should it be assessed in accordance with Article 87 and 88 of the Treaty. - (14) The measures provided for in this Decision are in accordance with the opinion of the Climate Change Committee established by Article 9 of Decision 280/2004/EC of the European Parliament and of the Council concerning a mechanism for monitoring Community greenhouse gas emissions and for implementing the Kyoto Protocol9.